vik-s/traefikjam/README.md

 |[![Release](https://github.com/kaysond/traefikjam/workflows/Release/badge.svg)](https://github.com/kaysond/traefikjam/actions?query=workflow%3ARelease)|[![Build](https://github.com/kaysond/traefikjam/workflows/Build/badge.svg)](https://github.com/kaysond/traefikjam/actions?query=workflow%3ABuild)|
 |[![CI](https://github.com/kaysond/traefikjam/workflows/CI/badge.svg?branch=master)](https://github.com/kaysond/traefikjam/actions?query=workflow%3ACI+branch%3Amaster)|[![CI](https://github.com/kaysond/traefikjam/workflows/CI/badge.svg?branch=develop)](https://github.com/kaysond/traefikjam/actions?query=workflow%3ACI+branch%3Adevelop)|

-## Threat Model
+## Why TraefikJam?
-**Why do you need something like TraefikJam?** Reverse proxies are often used to authenticate external access to internal services, providing benefits such as centralized user management, access control, 2FA and SSO.
+Reverse proxies are often used to authenticate external access to internal services, providing benefits such as centralized user management, access control, 2FA and SSO.
 In a typical Docker setup, multiple services are connected to the reverse proxy via a single network.
-If a user authenticates to one service and is able to compromise that service (such as by using [this Pi-Hole vulnerability](http://https://natedotred.wordpress.com/2020/03/28/cve-2020-8816-pi-hole-remote-code-execution/ "this Pi-Hole vulnerability")), that user will gain access to the entire network *behind* the reverse proxy, and can access every service on the network whether they would normally have permission or not.
+If a user authenticates to one service and is able to compromise that service, such as by using [this Pi-Hole vulnerability](http://https://natedotred.wordpress.com/2020/03/28/cve-2020-8816-pi-hole-remote-code-execution/ "this Pi-Hole vulnerability"), that user will gain access to the entire network *behind* the reverse proxy, and can access every service on the network whether they would normally have permission or not.

+TraefikJam solves this problem by adding a firewall using iptables between every container to isolate services.

+< --- Make a table of the below info, with TraefikJam and without TraefikJam --- >

+  * Enables 2FA, LDAP, ACL, SSO, etc. regardless of service support :)
+  * Routes are automatically discovered by the proxy without manual configuration :)
+  * Every service only needs a connection to one network :)

 Potential solutions include:
 * Use each service's own authentication